abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Equivalences are isomorphism invariant
 ---

 To understand equivalent categories better, let's go back to the functor between a given map and the area it represents (we will only consider the thin categories (AKA orders) for now).
-In order for this functor to be invertible (and the categories --- isomorphic) the map should represent the area completely i.e. there should be arrow for each road and a point for each little place.
+This functor would be invertible (and the categories --- isomorphic) when the map should represent the area completely i.e. there should be arrow for each road and a point for each little place.

 ![Isomorphic categories](../11_natural_transformations/isomorphic_map.svg)

 Such a map is necessary if your goal is to know about all *places*, however, like we said, when working with category theory, we are not so interested in *places*, but in the *routes* that connect them i.e. we focus not on *objects* but on *morphisms*.

-For example, if there are intersections that are positioned in such a way that there are routes from one and to the other and vice-versa a map may may collapse them into one intersection and still show all routes that exist.
+For example, if there are intersections that are positioned in such a way that there are routes from one and to the other and vice-versa a map may may collapse them into one intersection and still show all routes that exist (the tree routes would be represented by the "identity route").

 ![Equivalent categories](../11_natural_transformations/equivalent_map.svg)